newtontriumphant/moonboard/README.md

 # moonboard, by zsharpminor :3

 Hi fellow reviewers!
 This is Moonboard - an RP2040-powered devboard with an integrated temperature sensor, status LED, and switch.
-This is a **tickets-only project**, but I'm still taking it seriously nevertheless.
+This used to be a tickets-only project, so please let me know if I can improve on it - but I'd like to get it manufactured asap as gsdl takes awhile (:/).
+Additionally, I own the sk6812-mini LED and header pins I will use to solder this board, so JLCPCB won't solder them for me.

 ## Credits: